-There is a miniscule amount of research on governance in authoritarian regimes: the overwhelming majority are case studies on specific regimes or geographical regions like the Middle East authoritarianism, African countries, China.
+Middle East authoritarianism, African countries, China.
 Term governance encompasses government quality or institutional quality.
 Governance, government quality, and institutional quality are used interchangeably in this dissertation.
-With the spread of authoritarianism and its threats on the international arena, it is vitally important to know the inner workings and mechanisms of these states.
+I find that with the spread of authoritarianism and its threats on the international arena it is vitally important to know the inner workings and mechanisms of these states.

 Since democratic institutions for voicing concerns, voting, and expressing opinions are not working properly, people are taking it out to the streets.
-As a consequence, I do not doubt that contentious politics' role will be expanding in the future.
+As a consequence, contentious politics role will be expanding in the future.
 People living in non-democratic states due to the global rise in access to information and knowledge will need more channels for raising their concerns and participate in policy-making.